Skip to main content

 • Organizational Unit (OU).
 The specific OU to create the computer account.
 This is useful if you’re delegating control to a user for machine accounts to a specific OU.

 • AES Encryption.
 You can also check or uncheck the Enable AES Encryption for AD Authentication checkbox.
-Enabling AES encryption for Active Directory authentication provides extra security for Cloud Volumes Service to Active Directory communication during user and group lookups.
+Enabling AES encryption for Active Directory authentication provides extra security for Google Cloud NetApp Volumes to Active Directory communication during user and group lookups.
 Before enabling this option, check with your domain administrator to confirm that the Active Directory domain controllers support AES authentication.

 Kerberos realm details